 Depending on the specific context, the validation and recognition of learning outcomes can be done in a single act or in two distinguished steps and by one or more organisations:

-- in case the VET provider in the home country is competent (or responsible) for recognising and awarding credit, the same organisation can not only validate but also recognise achieved learning outcomes, for example, by awarding a certificate.
+- in case the VET provider in the home country is competent (or responsible) for recognising and awarding credit, the same organisation can not only validate but also recognise achieved learning outcomes, for example, by awarding credit or issuing a certificate.

 - in case another organisation is competent (or responsible) for awarding units or qualifications, this organisation usually also has to be involved: where it can be verified that rules governing training delivery and assessment have been fully complied with, such third-party organisations will normally confirm that achieved learning outcomes can be accepted as part of an existing programme, unit or qualification, albeit taking the form of extra-credit in some cases.

 Once the assessed learning outcomes have been validated by the home organisation, the practical implications that have been agreed in advance can then be implemented - for example, a learner might be exempted from certain learning activities, or might not have to retake certain exams.

 In cases where the learning outcomes achieved during a period of mobility are not sufficiently consistent with the learning outcomes specified in the Learning Agreement, full recognition might not be achieved.

 Whilst true that ECVET supports quality and recognition in mobility, there will always be exceptional situations, with possible reasons for limited achievement including: illness of the learner (during mobility) or unpredicted changes in the training institution or host company, limiting the delivery of planned learning activities.
 In all such cases, staff at the home institution will discuss achieved and non-achieved learning outcomes, with individual learners, suggesting one or more remedial measures.